eashocking/CC-project/README.md

 # Websites
 1. Quotes to Scrape
 # Steps Overview
-1. Download the libraries by using their respected websites
+1. Download the libraries by using their respective websites
 2. Install the libraries into Thonny
 3. Finding information to scrape
-4. Retreave the HTML and define authours and quotes
+4. Retrieve the HTML and define authors and quotes
 5. Write code and test

 # Download the package libraries